Background: the US Intelligence Community

 The NSA seems to classify its programs under three units, though these are not necessarily mutually exclusive: Special Source Operations (SSO), Global Access Operations (GAO) and Tailored Access Operations (TAO).
 GAO programs involve open access collection using satellites (FORNSAT), microwave intercept sites, or other forms of open collection in cooperative countries.
 SSO programs require privileged access for the data they collect, and TAO programs that collect data involve remote exploitation of computers or networks.
 In addition to these units, there is a joint NSA-CIA group called Special Collection Services (SCS), which inserts equipment in areas that are difficult to access.

 Many of the documents initially released by Edward Snowden and reported on in mainstream media contained details on the SSO unit.
 In particular, under the PRISM program, partnership with service providers – including Google, Apple, Microsoft, Facebook, YouTube, PalTalk, AOL and Yahoo – allowed the NSA to collect communications data for analysis.
-Also part of SSO are the programs which tap fibre-optic cables around the world – as far as we know, at least some of the access to these fibre-optic cables is through industry access.
+Also part of SSO are the programs which tap fibre-optic cables around the world – at least some of the access to these fibre-optic cables is achieved through industry cooperation.
+Other operations are undertaken without the knowledge of the companies involved.

 Other documents show screenshots of a program called Boundless Informant, which maps and graphs data from every Digital Network Intelligence (DNI) record in the SIGINT system and offers a full view of GAO’s collection capabilities.
 High data volumes were observed, notably in US-allied countries such as Germany and Brazil, as well as the most heavily surveilled places, such as Iran and Afghanistan.
 The NSA’s XKeyscore database allows for analysis of data from the combination of data from PRISM, SCS sites (also called F6 sites) and FORNSAT sites.